Skip to main content

 We train students who reflect the full diversity of Northern Virginia — different backgrounds, different skin tones, different career goals.
 We believe beauty education should be inclusive, practical, and oriented toward the real world.
 That philosophy shows up in every hour of every program we offer.

-Nail Technology Program Curriculum
+Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program Curriculum

 What You’ll Learn in 150 Hours